Creating Your Presentation

 Step 2: Become knowledgeable on your specific topic.

 The more you understand and talk about your presentation topic, the more clearly you will articulate your message during your speech.
 Even better, any speech anxiety you may be experiencing will likely subside!

 The following links and guide sheets can help direct you through the sometimes ambiguous process of research:

 Step 3: Organize your presentation with an outline.

 This step is where most speakers begin to experience difficulty.
-To be successful in your speech, consider the outcome from the previous two speech writing steps, then clarify your thesis statement (.pdf) and identify the main ideas (see the extemporaneous speaking (.pdf) guide sheet) that either further explicate or support your thesis statement.
-Organize this information into a basic outline (.pdf).
+To be successful in your speech, consider the outcome from the previous two speech writing steps, then clarify your Thesis Statement (link) and identify the main ideas (see the Extemporaneous Speaking (.pdf) guide sheet) that either further explicate or support your thesis statement.
+Organize this information into a Basic Outline (.pdf).
 Beneath the main points on your outline, you may break down the idea further, or assign your supportive material (i.e., your research/evidence) that validates your claims.